Incontinence Supplies Covered by Medicaid

 Find My State Coverage Guidelines

-Select your state to learn more about its Medicaid plan, requirements, and which medical equipment supplies it covers.
+Select your state to learn more about its Medicaid plan, requirements, and which incontinence supplies may be covered under your plan.

 Alabama